NilsonNetto/risuto/README.md

 ## Sobre o projeto

+**Risuto** is an app to create, control and share grocery lists.
+In the app you can create lists, including locals and items.
+This lists can be shared with other users by share requests.
+In the buy menu you can select the list and the local of the list for filter the items by local, allowing you to control which one you already get.

+### PT-BR

-**Ristuo** é um aplicativo de criação, controle e compartilhamento de listas de compras.
+**Risuto** é um aplicativo de criação, controle e compartilhamento de listas de compras.
 Com ele você pode criar listas, incluindo locais de compras e os items nestes locais.
 Estas listas podem ser compartilhadas com outro usuários, por meio de convites de compartilhamento.
 Ao selecionar o menu de compra, escolhendo a lista e o local, os items relacionados são filtrados por local de compra, podendo ter o controle do que já foi comprado.

 ## Getting Started